 [Section 44 amended by No. 49 of 1979 s.
 23; No. 4 of 2002 s.
 48.]

-45. Misrepresentation
+45. Acts with intent to deceive, offences as to

 (1) A person shall not —

-(a) alter or cause to be altered or connive in the alteration of the reading of an odometer on the vehicle;
+(a) alter or cause to be altered or connive in the alteration of the reading of an odometer on the vehicle; or

-(aa) state or represent as the reading of an odometer on the vehicle a reading other than the reading that is the same as the reading at the time the vehicle was acquired from the last owner of the vehicle, increased by the distance travelled by the vehicle since it was so acquired;
+(aa) state or represent as the reading of an odometer on the vehicle a reading other than the reading that is the same as the reading at the time the vehicle was acquired from the last owner of the vehicle, increased by the distance travelled by the vehicle since it was so acquired; or

-(b) state or represent as the year of manufacture of the vehicle a year other than the actual year of manufacture of the vehicle;
+(b) state or represent as the year of manufacture of the vehicle a year other than the actual year of manufacture of the vehicle; or

-(c) state or represent as the year of first registration of the vehicle a year other than the actual year of first registration of the vehicle;
+(c) state or represent as the year of first registration of the vehicle a year other than the actual year of first registration of the vehicle; or

 (d) state or represent as the model designation of the vehicle a model designation other than the actual model designation of the vehicle; or